OpenSpace/openspace.github.io/docs/builders/ephemeris/asteroids.md

 }
 ```
 This example contains default rendering settings (color, segment quality, fade, etc).
 Sections below discuss how to modify these settings.
-Please note that this example uses a local downloaded file, rather than a file synchronized from one of the OpenSpace sync servers.
-Existing files in the **sssb/** directory use this method (refer to them for the syntax of using `HttpSynchronization`.
+Please note that this example uses a local downloaded file (here in the same directory as the asset file), rather than a file synchronized from one of the OpenSpace sync servers.
+Existing files in the **sssb/** directory use this method (refer to them for the syntax of using `HttpSynchronization`).
 If you would like to add this new data to the OpenSpace sync servers, contact the team [here](https://www.openspaceproject.com/support).

 ## Add the Asset to a Scene or Profile
 If you are running version 0.15.2 or older, you will need to add this asset to a .scene file, such as **default.scene**.
 Add the line `asset.require('scene/solarsystem/sssb/<your object filename without extension>')` near the top of the file.

 If you are running a build of the latest master branch as of September 2020, you will need to add this asset to a .profile file.
-This can be done by adding the line `scene/solarsystem/sssb/<your object filename without extension>` to the end of the `#Asset` section. **Note: Add a single tab character to the end of this line.**
+A GUI editor for profiles is coming soon, but for now this can be done by adding the line `scene/solarsystem/sssb/<your object filename without extension>` to the end of the `#Asset` section. **Note: Add a single tab character to the end of this line.**

 ## Start OpenSpace and Find the New Content in the Menu
 Start OpenSpace, and open the Scene menu.
 The added data can be found by expanding the *Solar System -> Small Bodies* menu.
-The example above enables the visibility (Renderable.Enabled) by default, so it should have an enabled checkbox.
+The example above enables the visibility (*Renderable.Enabled*) by default, so it should have an enabled checkbox.

 # Selective Rendering of Asteroids
 Expanding a particular asteroid/comet object in the menu shows additional controls under the *Renderable* category.
 A few of the options:

 ## Reducing the Total Number of Rendered Objects in a Froup

 Some groupings contain thousands of objects which can slow the rendering.
 The *Upper Limit* option can be used to reduce the number of objects while retaining the overall shape of the group.
-For example, the main asteroid belt contains almost 1 million asteroids.
+For example, the main asteroid belt contains almost a million asteroids.
 Setting *Upper Limit* to 10,000 will make OpenSpace render every 100th object in the main belt file, providing an even sampling (rendering only the first 10,000 objects could skew the visualization because some data files are sorted).

 ## Rendering a Subset of the Objects in a Group

 A contiguous subset of a group can be rendered by changing the *Starting Index of Render* and *Size of Render Block* parameters.
-The first selects where in the group the rendering starts, and the second controls how many objects are rendered (starting from the index).
+The first selects where in the group the rendering starts, and the second controls how many objects are rendered (starting from there.

 # Trail Rendering Settings